 Asia and the Middle East are the most under-represented regions in the ICC in terms of member States.
-There are currently no Asia-Pacific situations under investigation, at trial or concluded.
+There are currently no Asia-Pacific situations under investigation, at trial or concluded - except for Bangladesh/Myanmar.
 Unfortunately, of those States Parties to the Rome Statute in the Asia-Pacific, very few have also implemented the Statute into domestic law.